 Each of us a leader – of our own lives.
-We make many choices and decisions from the seemingly simple to many, often complex, with longer term implications.
+We make many choices and decisions – from the simple moment to moment, day to day to the more complex, and with longer term implications.

-Some of these decisions require us to reflect and commit time to contemplation.
-Sometimes, in this process of discernment, we may even begin to question long held values and beliefs.
+Some of these decisions are easy to make and others call upon us to reflect and commit time to contemplation.
+Sometimes, in this process, we may even begin to question long held values and beliefs.

 Getting to know ourselves – by being curious enough about life and how we live it – we begin to uncover the deep wisdom that is, and always has been, within each of us.
 Knowing ourselves and questioning our thoughts and beliefs about anything can open the door to making decisions more easily and with deeper awareness and confidence.

 And of course, you are invited to engage.
 Comments are welcome.
-Conversations offer us a different perspective which can open our hearts to something within that is awaiting our remembering.
+Conversations offer us different perspectives which can open our hearts to something within that is awaiting our remembering.
 If you wish to reach out to me, please see the Contact page.

 ~ Carrie Cannady

 Knowing others is wisdom, knowing yourself is Enlightenment.

 ~ Lao Tzu